Quarterly Lectures | Quartalsvorlesungen

 How False Assumptions Contribute to Scientific Understanding

-Background readings: Idealization and the Aims of Science, Elgin (2017), Elgin (2004), Lawler, Khalifa & Shech (eds.)
+Video; Background readings: Idealization and the Aims of Science, Elgin (2017), Elgin (2004), Lawler, Khalifa & Shech (eds.)
 (2022)

 Abstract: Factivism, or veritism, about scientific explanation is, roughly, the idea that the explanations generated in science must be true to succeed.
 Many of our best scientific explanations incorporate idealizations, that is, false assumptions.
 Philosophers of science disagree about whether and to what extent we must, as a result of this, give up on factivism about scientific explanation.
 In this talk, I propose reframing this debate away from whether it is possible to maintain factivism come what may, to instead recognize the philosophical fruitfulness of how departures from the truth facilitate explanation (and, thus, understanding).
 I begin by motivating one version of the idea that idealizations positively contribute to understanding, and then I make the case that it is philosophically important to emphasize this contribution of idealizations.
 I conclude with a positive account of what theorists about science stand to gain by acknowledging, even emphasizing, how certain departures from the truth benefit our scientific explanations.